forestryio/forestry.io/hugo/content/docs/welcome/tour.md

 ---

+## Menus

+Menus allow you content editors to manage your site's navigation and other types of menus easily.

+TK: menus

+Under *Site* in the sidebar, select *Menus*.
+Try re-arranging the menu with drag-and-drop, and then preview your changes by clicking the preview button (TK: preview button) in the top right.

+---

 ## Next Steps
 This tour only covers the basics of what Forestry offers.
 Now that you've set up your first site in Forestry, you can begin exploring all of Forestry's features at your own pace through this documentation: